← Back to Insights

 According to iHire's 2024 Talent Retention Report, which surveyed over 2,000 workers, the leading reason employees choose to leave is a toxic or negative work environment, cited by 32.4% of respondents.
 Poor company leadership came second at 30.3%.
 Dissatisfaction with salary ranked sixth, at 20.5%.

-And Ravio's 2025 Compensation Trends research found that 82% of HR leaders cite lack of clarity around career progression as their top retention challenge, ranking above compensation concerns at 61%.
+Ravio's 2025 Compensation Trends research found that 82% of HR leaders cite lack of clarity around career progression as their top retention challenge, ranking above compensation concerns at 61%.
+The gap between what organizations think retains people and what actually does is significant, and it is costing them their best talent.

 The high performer paradox